Skip to main content

 The Knowledge tab of an AI agent with several documents used as sources for agent fine-tuning.

-AI Agents in Taskade can learn from static sources (your own documents), as well as dynamic ones that include web resources and existing projects in your Taskade workspace.
-While static sources involve one-off retrieval, dynamic sources allow the agent to fetch new information as it becomes available.
+AI Agents in Taskade can learn from static sources (your own documents) as well as dynamic ones that include web resources and existing projects in your Taskade workspace.
+While static sources involve one-off retrieval, dynamic sources update automatically as your workspace changes.
+The agent always has the latest context.

 Taskade projects used for fine-tuning an AI agent.